 Most sports injuries respond to conservative at-home treatments like ice, rest, elevation, and over-the-counter pain medication.
-Make an appointment at Annapolis Foot and Ankle Center if you experience any of the following symptoms:
+However, some injuries require more extensive care.
+Make an appointment at Annapolis Foot & Ankle Center if you experience any of the following symptoms:

 You should also seek professional help if your injury makes it difficult to move or place weight on your affected foot or ankle.

-To diagnose sports injuries, Annapolis Foot and Ankle Center reviews your medical history and asks about your symptoms, including their severity, if any activities make them worse, and when they first started.
-Your provider also tests your reflexes, muscle strength, gait, and posture.
+To diagnose sports injuries, our podiatrists will review your medical history and asks about your symptoms, including their severity, if any activities make them worse, and when they first started.
+Your provider will also test your reflexes, muscle strength, gait, and posture.

-If a physical exam isn’t enough to identify the source of your discomfort, your provider orders diagnostic imaging like X-rays, an MRI, or a bone scan.
+If a physical exam isn’t enough to identify the source of your discomfort, your provider may order diagnostic imaging like X-rays, an MRI, or a bone scan.
 These measures provide detailed photos of your bones, joints, and soft tissues.